Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Numerical experiments

-which is periodic with period $0.5$.
+which is periodic with a period $0.5$.
+We compare two solutions with the initial data: one solved from the nonlocal LWR with the linear decreasing kernel, the other solved from that with the constant kernel.
+For both cases, the nonlocal range is set to be the same as the period of the initial data, i.e., $\delta=0.5$.
 The results are plotted in Figure~\ref{fig:sinewave}.
-For the local LWR, the solution first develops shock waves and then the shock waves dissipate at a speed no faster than the linear convergence.
-For the nonlocal LWR, the nonlocal range is set to be the same as the period of the initial data, i.e., $\delta=0.5$.
-With the linear decreasing kernel, the sine wave quickly dissipates and the solution converges to the uniform flow exponentially.
-With the constant kernel, the solution is a traveling wave moving at the constant speed $\bar{u}=1-\bar{\rho}=0.5$, which validates the counterexample given in Section~\ref{sec:counter_example}.

-In the third experiment, we choose the initial data to be a linear function as in \eqref{eq:linear_ini} with $\beta=0.5$.
-The results are plotted in Figure~\ref{fig:linear}.
-For the local LWR, the solution is a piecewise linear function as given in Section~\ref{sec:discussion}.
-At $t=\frac1{2\beta}=1$, a shock wave forms.
-Then the shock wave dissipates and the solution converges to the uniform flow linearly as predicted in \eqref{eq:local_linear_convergence}.
-For the nonlocal LWR, the nonlocal range is set as $\delta=0.2$.
-With the linear decreasing kernel, the solution converges to the uniform flow exponentially.
-With the constant kernel, the solution first has an exponential convergence to the uniform flow, but the error $\norm{\rho(\cdot,t)-\bar{\rho}}_{\mathbf{L}^2}$ stagnates above $10^{-2}$ after $t=2.5$ because of the existence of non-dissipative traffic waves.
+With the linear decreasing kernel, the sine wave quickly dissipates and the solution converges to the uniform flow exponentially with the numerically estimated exponent $\lambda=2.02$.
+In comparison, the theoretical estimate \eqref{decay_rate_precise} gives $\lambda=2.00$ while the asymptotic estimate \eqref{decay_rate_asymptotic} gives $\lambda=3.29$.
+The result shows that the the actual exponent $\lambda$ may deviate away from the linear relation described by \eqref{decay_rate_asymptotic} when $\delta$ is large but can still be effectively predicted by \eqref{decay_rate_precise}.

-In the fourth experiment, we choose a piecewise constant initial data:
+With the constant kernel, the solution is a traveling wave moving at the constant speed $\bar{u}=1-\bar{\rho}=0.5$ and the $\mathbf{L}^2$ error stays constant in time and never decays.
+In this case, vehicles need to repeatedly accelerate and decelerate in accordance with the oscillations in traffic density, resulting in a worse traffic situation even in comparison to that modeled by the local LWR.
+This again reinforces the advantage of paying more attention to the nearby density information when nonlocal information is utilized.

-The results are plotted in Figure~\ref{fig:piece_const}.
-For the local LWR, the solution is a piecewise linear function and it converges to the uniform flow no faster than the linear convergence.
-For the nonlocal LWR, the nonlocal range is set as $\delta=0.5$.
-With the linear decreasing kernel, the solution converges to the uniform flow exponentially.
-With the constant kernel, the solution converges to a traveling wave moving at the constant speed $\bar{u}=1-\bar{\rho}=0.5$.
-The traveling wave profile is a periodic function with period $\delta=0.5$.
-This is an interesting example to show, with the constant kernel, that the nonlocal LWR may produce persistent traffic waves even if the initial data is not constructed as in the counterexample given in Section~\ref{sec:counter_example}.
+{\bf Experiment 4.} The fourth experiment aims to examine the impact of the nonlocal range $\delta$.
+In this experiment, we focus on the nonlocal LWR with the linear decreasing kernel, and choose a piecewise constant initial data: